bitcoin-wallet-api/spec/core_spec.md

 Setup
 -----

-*App*: an application that implements some sort of custom transactions.
+**App** is an application that implements some sort of custom transactions.
 App could be a web page or a native application.

-*Wallet*: an application or device that is trusted by user and stores his private keys.
+**Wallet** is an application or device that is trusted by user and stores his private keys.
 Wallet could be web-based (accessible via HTTP), a native app, a hardware device or a browser extension.

-Various combinations are therefore possible:
+Various combinations are possible:

 1. App is a web page and Wallet is another web service (e.g. Blockchain.info, Coinbase).
 2. App is a web page and the Wallet is a native application.